Ivan2729i/Ivan-Paz/README.md

 ## 🧠 About Me

-- 🎓 Computer Engineering student at Instituto Tecnológico de Veracruz, Mexico
+- 🎓 Computer Systems Engineering Student at Instituto Tecnológico de Veracruz, Mexico
 - 💻 Focused on backend development, automation, and user-centered design
-- 🌐 Currently collaborating at the university's Computing Center, managing a network with over **11,000 active hosts** and **140 switches**
+- 🌐 I currently work at my university's Computing Center, managing a network with over **11,000 active hosts** and **120 switches**.
 - 🛠️ Working on migrating my desktop clinic management app to a web version using **Django**

 ---